lopezdsr/sql-query/videos.md

 <br>

-The next video gives a broader introduction to the service, introduces some of the sample queries in the UI, shows the use of real-life data, as well as notebooks, and REST API.
+The next video gives a broader introduction to the service, introduces some of the sample queries in the UI, shows the use of real-life data, as well as Notebooks, and REST API.

 <iframe width="640" height="390" title="IBM Cloud SQL Query Introduction"
 src="https://www.youtube.com/embed/s-FznfHJpoU?list=PLzpeuWUENMK2R9CqhF0eJDSxfPBi6JeXAA"